Sharing the best of what he knows to find the best for oneself

 1. PHOTO 1 BeFunky Photo Effects

-For photo of my cat, Simba (see above), I wanted to highlight the furs and make it more prominent.
+For the photo of my cat, Simba (see above), I wanted to highlight the furs and make them more prominent.
 I also wanted a stronger color.
 This is what I did:

 - I used the 'Sharpen' feature under 'Edit'.
 When I click on the 'Apply' button, the changes will be applied and my edited image was automatically saved.

 - On this edited image, I then used the 'Vibrance' button, also under the 'Edited' section.
 I can adjust the color intensity by sliding the control key.
 For PHOTO 1, I used the default percentage.
 Once I am satisfied with the effect, I clicked on the 'Apply' button